 We are aware of the many excellent groups that have formed in response to this pandemic.
-If you are such a group, please contact Richmond CVS to make sure you have the right processes in place to ensure the safety and wellbeing of those residents who are most vulnerable during this time.
+If you are such a group, please contact Richmond CVS, if you haven’t already, to make sure your activities ensure the safety and wellbeing of those residents who are most vulnerable during this time.

 Other ways of helping include: